Funnel Physics

 Similar to riding a bicycle...

 You will notice that it is easier if you can toss the coin in with some spinning rotation to help it have balance.
 This is similar to riding a bicycle.
 If you stop rolling down the street, you will fall over.
 Similarly, if the coin isn’t rotating, it will fall over.
 It is an amazing element of balance.
-A spinning coin has a lower center of gravity than a non-spinning coin.
+A spinning coin effectively has a lower center of gravity than a non-spinning coin.
 This is true of any object.
+It creates a gyroscopic effect.

 The coin on the funnel surface is doing something similar…almost falling over, but able to “catch its balance” by taking a lower path.